ajkacca457/JS_Capstone_LOS/gamedoc.md

 ![screenshot](./src/assets/charachter/dino.png)
 ![screenshot](./src/assets/charachter/zombie.png)

 There are also spikes and stones which are traps and will kill player.
 Player needs to avoid them at all cost to win the game.
-All the dangers of the game are:
+All the obstacles and dangers of the game are:

 - falling into river will kill Player.
 - falling into the spikes or stone will kill Player.